MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console.md

 &sup1; App aggiunta al canale come scheda
 ## <a name="use-team-templates-with-microsoft-graph"></a>Usare i modelli di Teams con Microsoft Graph

-Gli sviluppatori possono usare Microsoft Graph per creare team dai modelli di team predefiniti.
-Per altre informazioni sull'uso dei modelli di team con Microsoft Graph, vedere [Introduzione ai modelli di team con Microsoft Graph](../../get-started-with-teams-templates.md), [Panoramica dell'API Microsoft Teams](/graph/teams-concept-overview) e [Tipo di risorsa teamsTemplate](/graph/api/resources/teamstemplate).
+Developers can use Microsoft Graph to create teams from pre-built team templates.
+To learn more about using team templates with Microsoft Graph, see [Get started with team templates using Microsoft Graph](../../get-started-with-teams-templates.md), [Microsoft Teams API overview](/graph/teams-concept-overview), and [teamsTemplate resource type](/graph/api/resources/teamstemplate).

 Ecco i modelli predefiniti del team sanitario.
 ### <a name="ward"></a>Reparto